 Giving is an act of worship and the natural response of a thankful heart.
 Who we are, what we do, and how we use our resources are all connected.

-The information below is meant to communicate our beliefs and values about giving by providing a Biblical overview of the topic and how we apply those to our own lives today.
+Many people experience confusion, skepticism or mistrust when they consider giving money to a church, so we want to be as transparent as possible!
+We hope that the information provided here will answer your questions and communicate our beliefs and values about giving by providing a Biblical overview of the topic and how we apply those to our own lives today.

 New Testament Giving

-During Jesus’ ministry on earth, He made it clear that generosity of heart was what pleased the Father, not only giving a tithe to follow the letter of the law as in the Old Testament.
-In the Book of Matthew, we see this as He confronts the religious leaders who were giving their 10%, but their hearts were not responsive to God.
-They were missing the important things.
+During Jesus’ ministry on earth, He made it clear that generosity of heart was what pleased the Father, not only giving a tithe to follow the letter of the law.
+In the Book of Matthew, we see this in His rebuke of the religious leaders who were giving their 10%, but their hearts were not responsive to God.
+Legalism had blinded them to where their hearts were lacking.